October 26, 2025

 • Free: 3 FigJam whiteboard files, unlimited collaborators

-• Organization: $15/user/month (part of Figma Organization) with advanced whiteboard features
+• Organization: $5/user/month (Organization Collab seat, billed annually) with advanced whiteboard features

 Best For